-The Office Administrator will serve as the liaison with outside groups using the facilities of the Mora and Ogilvie United Methodist Churches and will provide groups with a copy of this policy.
+The Office Administrator will serve as the liaison with outside groups using the facilities of the Mora United Methodist Church and will provide groups with a copy of this policy.
 A representative of outside groups involving children, youth or vulnerable adults will be required to sign the Outside Groups Covenant.

 Off-site Transportation and Car Restraint Safety

 In addition to this policy, all vehicle operators driving children or youth must be 21 years old or older and not have been convicted of a DUI or drug-related charges within the last seven years.
 The driver assumes all responsibilities to ensure the safety of all passengers.
 All passengers must use passenger restraint systems as required by state law.